-The person creates a binder and puts all of the necessary documents in it and keeps it in a safe place.
+✓ We all may want to consider creating a binder and putting necessary documents in it and keep it in a safe but accessible place.

 → Not in a safe deposit box -

 There may be no way to get into the box if no one else has the key.
 Families or guardians may not even know there is a box.
 You may have to get a court order and arrange for other legal procedures in order to access the box and its contents.